JokuPelle/Systeemiohjelmointi/README.md

 ## Project3 - Kernel Hacking
 The project folder contains the basic xv6 OS, with the necessary edits and adds required.
 This is the list of original files or modified files.
+First make sure to compile the program wish "make" and then start it with "make qemu".
 ### Original files:
 - getreadcount.asm
 - getreadcount.c